 We helped create conditions leading to economic empowerment and social justice through women and girls through shifts in culture, attitudes and behavior.

-Making sure that all women and girls are a part of the economic mainstream.
-Our grantees are promoting economic justice, financial stability and self-sufficiency for women including creating fair economic policies that enable employment to be a way out of poverty rather than another form of poverty.
+Making sure that all women and girls are part of the economic mainstream.
+Our grantees are promoting economic justice, financial stability, and self-sufficiency for women — including creating fair economic policies that enable employment to be a way out of poverty rather than another form of poverty.

 The Benedict Center

-A new cutting edge initiative that is developing and advancing the work of female playwrights while raising awareness of gender inequality in professional theatre – a multi-billion dollar industry where women are practically nonexistent.
+A new cutting-edge initiative that is developing and advancing the work of female playwrights while raising awareness of gender inequality in professional theatre, which is a multi-billion dollar industry where women are practically nonexistent.

-Making sure more women and girls become leaders and support the women and girls who are already leaders.
-Our grantees are promoting knowledge/skill acquisition and practice in ways that help them use their power to effect social change and promote the value of equity, social justice, self- knowledge, personal empowerment, collaboration, citizenship, and service.
+Making sure more women and girls become leaders, and supporting the women and girls who are already leaders.
+Our grantees are promoting knowledge/skill acquisition and practice in ways that help them use their power to effect social change while promoting the values of equity, social justice, self-knowledge, personal empowerment, collaboration, citizenship, and service.

 Milwaukee Muslim Women’s Coalition

-The only Muslim women’s organization in Wisconsin addressing some of the unique needs of Muslim women through culturally sensitive programming.
-This includes empowering Muslim women through building leadership and advocacy skills and by addressing external challenges such as Islamophobia.
+Through culturally sensitive programming, the Milwaukee Muslim Women’s Coalition is the only Muslim women’s organization in Wisconsin addressing some of the unique needs of Muslim women.
+Their programs include empowering Muslim women through building leadership and advocacy skills, and by addressing external challenges such as Islamophobia.

 Voces de la Frontera